 Life happens one leg at a time.
 Walking lunges train your lower body in patterns it’s likely to see in real life.
 Plus, the applications are endless.
 You can use heavy dumbbells to build strength, or you can toss high-volume sets of walking lunges into HIIT dumbbell workouts for conditioning.

-- In standing, hold a dumbbell in each hand by your side.
+- From a standing position, hold a dumbbell in each hand by your side.

-- Taking a big step forward bring yourself down into a lunge, lowering the back knee towards the floor.
+- Taking a big step forward, bring yourself down into a lunge, lowering the back knee toward the floor.

 - Shift your weight into your front foot and step forward with the other leg to continue lunging across the room.